The 2017 Summer Seminar starts today

 But there was more work to do at the precipice of the next phase of Mormon historical studies.
 The Summer Seminar provided young scholars—mostly LDS—an opportunity to network and receive mentorship while researching Mormon history, faith, and scholarship.
 Terryl L. Givens and others began alternating with Bushman as director, all under the chief sponsorship of the Mormon Scholars Foundation.

 In 2006 the Summer Seminar on Mormon Culture moved to BYU’s Neal A. Maxwell Institute where it has been held every summer (except one) ever since.
-Students and scholars convene here each summer to study Mormon history, belief, & practice.1 They prepare presentations for public symposium.
-Originally, these “Working Papers” were published by BYU Studies, but technological advances make it easier to provide access to them online.
-The Institute offers them to document the Seminar’s history and to inspire and inform scholars who wish to expand on their work.
-As noted above, Terryl Givens made use of the 2015 seminar for his latest book.
-You can see those Working Papers here.
+Students and scholars convene here each summer to study Mormon history, belief, & practice. ((I was lucky enough to participate in the seminar in 2010.
+It radically altered my academic trajectory in the best way.))
+They prepare presentations for public symposium.
+Originally, these “Working Papers” were published by BYU Studies

 The Institute is once again abuzz with the enthusiasm of young scholars ready to dig in to Mormon topics together under the tutelage of our two visiting Neal A. Maxwell Fellows, Terryl Givens and Philip Barlow.
 The theme is “‘Mormonism Confronts the World’: How the LDS Church Has Responded to Developments in Science, Culture, & Religion.”